MouadMLM/Instagram-Unfollow-Tool-Unfollows-Non-Followers-/README.md

 # Instagram-Unfollow-Tool-Unfollows-Non-Followers-
-A tool for Instagram that automatically unfollows users who don't follow you back.
-Includes configurable time delays between actions to prevent being flagged by Instagram.
+This tool automatically unfollows users who don't follow you back on Instagram.
+The timing between unfollows and breaks is adjustable to prevent being flagged for spammy behavior.

+Usage:

+    Run the script, and it will automatically unfollow non-followers.
+You can configure the time delays and intervals to suit your needs.

+License:

+    Free.